Joby Aviation's Dubai Launch: Everything We Know About the World's First Air Taxi Service

 The race to launch the world's first commercial eVTOL air taxi service is nearing its conclusion — and Joby Aviation is positioned to cross the finish line first.
 The company's planned launch in Dubai represents a historic moment for aviation: the first time passengers will be able to book and fly in an electric vertical takeoff and landing aircraft as a regular commercial service.

-Here is everything we know about Joby's Dubai operations as of February 2026.
+Here is everything we know about Joby's Dubai operations, updated with the latest March 2026 developments.

 The Dubai RTA Agreement